 My posture even got a lot better, and I started to see muscles growing on my arms.

 Combine that with people proving that I have really changed, especially my attitude and how I tend to be always calmed down.

 I tend to be less aggressive and like talking to people on a deeper level.
 Forming deeper and more meaningful relationships.

 As I get all of the benefits above, I had a better mood, better physique, deeper and meaningful relationships, and most of all, discipline.

-I started to gradually form self-confidence which is really great!
+I started to form self-confidence, which is really great gradually!

 I tend to calm on things that I usually get aggressive on.
-I became more understanding to the people talking to me, I am less awkward in asking the waiter or talking to a cashier.
+I understood the people talking to me; I am less awkward in asking the waiter or talking to a cashier.
 I can talk to them directly without blinking or swaying my eyes off.

-All of that because the final end of all of this, is you will be proud of what you have built for yourself.
-With your own hands and efforts.
+All of that because the end of all of this is you will be proud of what you have built for yourself, with your own hands and efforts.
 That is something very irreplaceable.